freenas/freenas-docs/userguide/freenas_directoryservice.rst

 |                        |           |                                                                                                       |
 +------------------------+-----------+-------------------------------------------------------------------------------------------------------+

-Click the "Rebuild Directory Service Cache" button if you add a user to Active Directory who needs immediate access to FreeNAS®; otherwise this occurs automatically once a day as a cron job.
+Click the "Rebuild Directory Service Cache" button after adding a user to Active Directory who needs immediate access to FreeNAS®.
+Otherwise this occurs automatically once a day as a cron job.

 .. _Kerberos Realms: